psharanda/psharanda.github.io/README.md

 [![Projects Preview](assets/img/readme_preview/projects.png)](https://alshedivat.github.io/al-folio/projects/)

 You can easily create your own collections, apps, short stories, courses, or whatever your creative work is.
-To do this, edit the collections in the [\_config.yml](_config.yml) file, create a corresponding folder, and create a landing page for your collection, similar to `_pages/projects.md`.
+To do this, edit the collections in the [\_config.yml](_config.yml) file, create a corresponding folder, and create a landing page for your collection.

 ---